Beinghash/E-commerce-Furniture-Dataset-2024/README.md

 This project explores and analyzes a dataset of furniture products scraped from AliExpress.
 The objective is to **predict the number of units sold** based on product attributes like price, title, and shipping tags using regression models.

-This project marks the beginning of our ongoing **Data Analysis series**, with each subsequent project aimed at enhancing analytical thinking, modeling techniques, and business insight
+This project marks the beginning of our ongoing **"Data Analysis series"**, with each subsequent project aimed at enhancing analytical thinking, modeling techniques, and business insight

 ---